ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Comparison with existing packages

 The three packages serve different but complementary purposes.
-Researchers can use \texttt{QCA} for standard analysis, \texttt{SetMethods} for robustness checks based on chosen thresholds, and \texttt{TSQCA} for exploring how results change across threshold ranges.
+Researchers can use \texttt{QCA} for standard analysis, \texttt{SetMethods} for robustness checks based on chosen thresholds, and \texttt{ThSQCA} for exploring how results change across threshold ranges.

-TSQCA is not intended as a robustness-testing alternative to SetMethods, but as an exploratory tool that is naturally used before or alongside confirmatory robustness checks.
+ThS-QCA is not intended as a robustness-testing alternative to SetMethods, but as an exploratory tool that is naturally used before or alongside confirmatory robustness checks.

-\textbf{Unique output capabilities}: While \texttt{QCA} and \texttt{SetMethods} focus on analytical functions, TSQCA additionally provides publication-ready output generation.
+\textbf{Unique output capabilities}: While \texttt{QCA} and \texttt{SetMethods} focus on analytical functions, ThS-QCA additionally provides publication-ready output generation.
 Configuration tables in Fiss notation ($\bullet$/$\otimes$) can be generated directly in LaTeX format for journal submissions, and comprehensive Markdown reports facilitate transparent documentation of threshold sensitivity analyses---features not available in existing packages.